Two years ago Microsoft was staring down the barrel of disaster. Today it looks stronger than it has in a decade.

 Windows 8 was a flop.
 More than a flop.
 It hurt the entire PC industry.

-Microsoft had banked on PC users shifting away from keyboards to tablet-like touch screens.
+Microsoft had banked on PC users shifting away from keyboards to tablet-like touch-enabled Windows.

 Fear of tablets